 MongoDB Provider

 The Hyperbee.Migrations.Providers.MongoDB package provides MongoDB support for Hyperbee Migrations.
-It handles index management, collection setup, and document seeding through code and resource-based migrations.
+It manages collections, indexes, and document seeding through both code and resource-based migrations using a small SQL-flavored statement grammar.
 For cross-cutting concepts like profiles, cron, and journaling, see Concepts.

 Installation